TYPO3/Surf/README.md

 ## Description

 Surf package is a complete automated deployment tool.
-It is best used but by far not limited to deploy Flow applications.
-It might be included in your Flow application but can also be run standalone.
+It is best used but by far not limited to deploy TYPO3 CMS and Flow applications.
 It's inspired by some features of Capistrano (thanks) concerning the Git workflow.

 Some of the features of the Surf package: